1•••|•••2•••|•••3•••|•••4•••|•••5•••|•••6•••|•••7•••|•••8•••|•••9•••Contents Index

 Which Bass note?

 How do you know which bass note to play?
 The thumb plays the lowest indicated string on the left side of the chord diagram.
+For the Am chord, that's the 5th string.
 Watch the video below for further explanation of the thumb's bass role.

 pdf icon